MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-2.md

 ### App::CreateRootFrame

-The source project contains a helper function named **CreateRootFrame**.
+The source project contains a helper function named **App::CreateRootFrame**.
 Copy the declaration and the definition of that helper function from the source project, and paste it into the target project (in `App.xaml.h` and `App.xaml.cpp`).

 In the code you pasted, change `Windows::UI::Xaml` to `Microsoft::UI::Xaml`.
 Also change the two occurrences of `Window::Current()` to `window` (which is the name of the data member of the **App** class that we saw earlier).